olaroos/deepnetnotes/basics.md

 Loss-function uses a regularizing term: the Kullback-Leibler divergence (relative entropy) – how much does one propability distribution differ from another?
 Because p (distribution of decoder) is a normal-distribution with mean 0 and variance 1 it forces the decoders distribution to have the same shape.

 #### NF: Normalizing Flows:

+The reason we use Normalizing Flows is to transform a gaussian distribution to a more complex distribution that better fits the function and data that we want to model.
+The method of transforming g-d in multiple steps by using multiple functions is called a Normalizing Flow.

+Each of these transform-functions should have two properties:
+(i)  easily invertable
+(ii) it's Jacobian is easy to calculate

 GANs using encoder/decoder that produces a invertible differentiable nonlinear transformation.
 As such the dimensionality of the input and the output is the same.
 And chaining these invertible functions $x = f(z) = f_{1}(f_{2}(...f_{N}(z)))$ into a structure that is called normalizing flows.